WinterMarius/WinterMarius/README.md

 ## Interests & Hobbies
 - 🔎 Currently focused on Gamehacking and reverse engineering
-- ♟ Avid chess player, aspiring to develop a simple chess engine in the future
+- ♟ Avid chess player, looking to develop a basic chess engine in the future
 - 🏁 Often participating in hackathons to test my skills and learn new ones
 - ⚽ Off the keyboard, I'm into beach volleyball and football (soccer)